LibCrowds/docs/docs/projects/new.md

     The available volumes for a collection can be set by administrators (see the [Collection Volumes](/collections/volumes.md) guide).
 If you
-    don't have administrator rights you can get in touch by clicking the email icon in the page footer.
+    don't have administrator rights and you would like to request a new volume you can get in touch by clicking the email icon in the footer of any page.

 ### 4. Choose the project's tags